huyushi/gitskills/README.md

-Creating a new branch is quicK
+Creating a new branch is quic:K
 HUYUSHI